varul29/SHT31-IOT-Firebase/SHT31/Python/README.md

       $> python SHT31.py

+ After executing the file,

- After performing all the certain parameters mentioned above as well as for different sensor code, The output of database will be appear as mentioned below in snap.
+ The output readings of SHT31 sensor in Firebase database will be appear as mentioned below in snap.

   ![alt text](https://github.com/varul29/Raspberry-PI-/blob/master/Sample%20Data.PNG)